 - Referred customers deliver 16% higher lifetime value (Source: Wharton School of Business)

 Connect The Dots In The Customer Journey Touch Points

-Each customer journey includes touch points – dots you need to connect to draw a holistic experience.
-You need to increase the value of your relationship currency with at every section of the sales funnel – using social media, content marketing and traditional interactions to connect these dots.
+Each customer journey includes touchpoints – dots you need to connect to draw a holistic experience.
+It would help if you increased your relationship currency value at every section of the sales funnel – using social media, content marketing, and traditional interactions to connect these dots.
 The question is, do you have the resources and know-how to connect the dots to draw a winning solution or a scary picture?

 The Customer’s Customer Requires 10 Key Experiences